dkmqflx/react-native-expo-study/docs/README.md

   - onLongPress is triggered when a press is held for longer thant 500 milliseconds

   - onPressOut is called when the press gesture is deactivated

+## 14. Modal

+- Modal is a screen that overlays the app content to provide important information or prompt the user for a decision

+- Since they are purposefully interruptive make sure you use them only when necessary